 On my wonderful ST 100 volunteer experience, but...

-My job is getting insane in the demands placed on me and I am just so busy that when I get a chance I need to take it or I lose that chance.
-So tonight I relaxed after a demanding workday, I watched The Notebook.
+My job is getting insane with the demands placed on me, and I am just so busy that when I get a chance, I need to take it, or I lose that chance.
+So tonight, I relaxed after a demanding workday and watched The Notebook.
 I needed to relax after a difficult meeting.
-I was also wanting to watch it as it really is a whole bunch of emotions which makes me remember to not to expect an explanation for the unexpected or think that can't accept no explanation, just keep the faith and move onward.
-Some who have seen it may agree with me on that statement, others may think I am way off base.
+I also wanted to watch it as it really is a whole bunch of emotions, which makes me remember not to expect an explanation for the unexpected or think that I can't accept no explanation, just keep the faith and move onward.
+Some who have seen it may agree with me, while others may think I am way off base.

 But the Notebook and my fellow blogger made me think...
-Will my heart ever allow anyone to be that close to live for the moment together or to support me though a very difficult ordeal...
-Opening always means increased risk of being broken... like the way I feel about my DNF's at the ST 100 and I ask if I lack the desire to train to avoid another dejected feeling one gets from the DNF.
+Will my heart ever allow anyone to be that close to live for the moment together or to support me through a very difficult ordeal?
+Opening always means an increased risk of being broken.
+Like how I feel about my DNFs at the ST 100, I ask if I lack the desire to train to avoid another dejected feeling one gets from the DNF.
 Strange correlation for some, but in my over-analytical mind, I wonder...

-But just like a 100 mile race, we have to keep our hearts in it or we will fail.
-In the Notebook, the man dies doing what he loves (which is great part of his life), keeping the love of his life.
-May we all find love and never let it go...
-Even if it is one mile at a time, the end is so rewarding...
+But just like a 100-mile race, we have to keep our hearts in it, or we will fail.
+In The Notebook, the man dies doing what he loves (which is a great part of his life), keeping the love of his life.
+May we all find love and never let it go.
+Even if it is one mile at a time, the end is so rewarding.

-At least that is what I have read from the pal's who are now proud owners of the elusive red jacket!
+At least, that is what I have read from the pals, now proud owners of the elusive red jacket!

 Carry on my friends, and never look back without a smile...